HenrikSamuelsson/learning-gnu-make/README.md

 Having worked as a developer writing C code for nearly a decade now and have still not learned GNU **make** properly.
 Lets fix this now once and for all.

 GNU **make** is a tool that can be used for generation of an executable program from source files.
-I plan to use **make** when compiling C programs.
+I personally plan to use **make** to compile C programs.

-It should be noted that **make** is not by it self a compiler but will when it is executed commonly result in invocation of a compiler.
+It should be noted that **make** is not by it self a compiler but it is commonly use to invoke a compiler.

 GNU **make** is executed by the use of the shell command: